patterniha/MMDF/README.md

 MMDF does not change the IP, so it doesn't help with services that have Sanctioned Iran.

-also, some services do not allow domain fronting.
+also, some services do not allow domain fronting, so for a "reliable internet" you should only route websites-that-allow-domain-fronting to MMDF.

 * websites that **allow** domain fronting: